 Currently enrolled high school students who wish to take college courses through Rowan-Cabarrus may participate in the Career and College Promise Program.
 To participate in this program the high school student must complete the online Career and College Promise application and meet with their high school counselor.
-Students must select one of two College Transfer Pathways or may select a Career Technical Certificate Pathway.
+Students must select one of the College Transfer Pathways or may select a Career Technical Certificate Pathway.

-To qualify for a College Transfer Pathway, a student must demonstrate college readiness in English, mathematics and reading using an approved assessment.
-They must also have a 3.0 or higher grade point average on their high school courses and continue to make progress towards graduation.
+To qualify for a College Transfer Pathway, a student must have a 2.8 or higher unweighted grade point average or demonstrate college readiness in English, mathematics and reading using an approved assessment.
+They must also continue to make progress towards high school graduation.

-To qualify for a Career Technical Certificate Pathway, a student must have a 3.0 or higher grade point average or the recommendation from a high school principle or designee.
+To qualify for a Career Technical Certificate Pathway, a student must have a 2.8 or higher unweighted grade point average or the recommendation from a high school principle or designee.